giorgio-sirtori/Finance/.ipynb_checkpoints/README-checkpoint.md

 ## Finance Functions
-- [Finance Functions](https://github.com/giorgio-sirtori/Finance/blob/main/finance.ipynb)This is a set of function used trought the repository, the main tools used are pandas and yfinance to obtain stock prices.
-The main purpose is to create a personal set of function to use torugh the projects.
+- [Finance Functions](https://github.com/giorgio-sirtori/Finance/blob/main/finance.ipynb): This is a set of function used through the repository and with the purpose of creating a sort of personal library, the main tools used are pandas and yfinance to obtain stock prices.
+## basic-stock-chart-and-analysis
+- [Basic Stock Charts and Analysis](https://github.com/giorgio-sirtori/Finance/blob/main/basic_stock_charts.ipynb): Some simple charts and a monte carlo simulation of a stock price.
 ## Finding an Efficient Portfolio
 ## Portfolio Summary
 ## Online Dashboard Hosted on Heroku